Đàm Quang Trung

+Early years

-Đàm Quang Trung joined the Communist Party of Vietnam in 1939.
-In 1940 he was imprisoned by French colonial authorities, but was released shortly thereafter.
+Đàm Quang Trung was born in Cao Bằng province of the Tonkin Protectorate, French Indochina.
+He joined the Indochinese Communist Party in 1939.
+In May 1940 he was imprisoned by French colonial authorities, but was released in March 1941 after interrogation without result.
+After that, he was sent to study at the Whampoa Military Academy.
 In September 1944, he began building a guerrilla warfare on the northern border of the country to China.
 In December, he joined the communist guerrilla movement.

+Military career

 During the August Revolution in 1945, he served as a company commander of Việt Minh in the seizure of power in Thái Nguyên.
-After the founding of the Democratic Republic of Vietnam (North Vietnam) he took over again a command of a company but was also the chief officer for the special zone Hanoi.
-During the first Indochina War, he rose to the rank of general.
-From 1946 to 1954 he was commander of the Inter-zone V. From 1953 to 1954 he was deputy commander of the 312th Infantry Division.
+After the founding of the Democratic Republic of Vietnam (North Vietnam) he took over again a command of a company but was also the chief officer for the Special Zone Hanoi.

+During the First Indochina War, he was deputy commander of the Inter-zone V from 1946 to 1954, deputy commander of the 312th Infantry Division from 1953 to 1954.

+During the Vietnam war, he was promoted to the rank of major general in 1974, then lieutenant general in 1980.